Prepare California

 Prepare California Match

-Eligible PrepareCA Match subapplicants apply for PrepareCA funding by applying for the Hazard Mitigation Grant Program (HMGP) and following instructions to designate the HMGP subapplication as a PrepareCA subapplication.
-Instructions are provided in the Notice of Funding Opportunity (NOFO).
+Eligible PrepareCA Match subapplicants applied for PrepareCA funding by applying for the Hazard Mitigation Grant Program (HMGP) and following instructions designating the HMGP subapplication as a PrepareCA subapplication.
+Instructions were provided in the Notice of Funding Opportunity (NOFO).

 Prepare California JumpStart Round 2 Webinar